mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   unifier while celebrating diversity.
 In my studio I intend to create a comfortable atmosphere for everyone to share who they are and play music together.</p>

-  "Tradition is not the worship of ashes, but the preservation of fire."
-  -Gustav Mahler</p>

-  "Music is a higher revelation than all wisdom and philosophy."   -Ludwig van Beethoven</p>

-  "Music expresses that which cannot be said and on which it is impossible to be silent."       -Victor Hugo</p>

-  "Without music, life would be a mistake."     -Friedrich Nietzsche</p>
 studio_policy: >-
   <li>30/45/60 minutes in-person or virtual lessons offered.</li><li> Multiple
   payment method options: Zelle, Paypal, Venmo, cash, check, etc. </li> <li>